Darauli Assembly constituency

 Darauli (Vidhan Sabha constituency) is a Legislative Assembly constituency in Siwan district in the Indian state of Bihar.
-It is reserved for scheduled castes from 2010.
-Earlier it was an open seat (unreserved).
+It has reserved for scheduled castes since 2010.
+Before 2010, it was an open seat (unreserved).
 The current MLA of this Legislative Assembly constituency is Satyadeo Ram.

 Overview

 As per Delimitation of Parliamentary and Assembly constituencies Order, 2008, No. 107 Darauli (Vidhan Sabha constituency) (SC) is composed of the following: Darauli, Guthani and Andar community development blocks.

 Darauli Assembly constituency is part of No. 18 Siwan (Lok Sabha constituency).